 I am finally getting around to finishing this photo series documenting my travel history over the past 11 years with WWF.
 I started it as a way to commemorate 10 years with the organization.
 Little did I know that I wouldn’t make it to my 11th anniversary.
 Life had other plans.
 But I’m excited to be starting a new job soon, and continuing to travel to great places for work.
 Continue reading “10 YEARS, 28 COUNTRIES: 2010.
 PART 3”

-This story from the South African Associated Press syndicate really rubs me the wrong way.
+This story from the South African Associated Press syndicate about Namibia renaming a town really rubs me the wrong way.
 (Update: The original story has been taken down, but here’s a similar one from The Guardian) ABC news in America picked it up and posted it under their “weird news” category.
 Because a sovereign nation choosing its own appropriate place names is so weird, apparently.
 Continue reading “!It’s all in the name#”

 NOTE: Click on the pictures for a larger high resolution version.